Communication Studies (COMM)

 COMM 4390.
 Communication Internship.

-This course provides on the job experience in a communication related role in an approved organization.
-Enrollment requires permission of the instructor, a minimum of 150 clock hours on the job, a written contract with the internship coordinator, and a final portfolio of work.
+This course provides applied organizational experience via on-the-job practice in a communication related internship role in an approved organization.
+As interns, students will apply communication theories, concepts, and skills in a professional setting that prepares them for their future workforce interests and goals.
+Students complete a minimum of 150 hours at their internship organization in their intern roles, a written contract and check-ins with the internship coordinator, and a final portfolio of work connecting their internship to communication concepts.
 May be repeated for additional credit.
-Prerequisites: 6 hours of upper level communication electives completed with a grade of “C” or higher.
-Restricted to full majors or minors in their junior or senior year.
-Good academic standing required.
+Prerequisites: 6 hours of upper level communication electives completed with a grade of “C” or higher and 2.0 TXST GPA and instructor approval.

 COMM 5100.
 Teaching Communication Studies.